The cities we’d love to live inCreative projects that make cities better places to live

 Poor traffic management, out-of-control construction work, increasing air pollution, garbage accumulating… all these are problems drowning our cities and obliging us to explore a new way of living.
 In 2050, the number of people living in towns and cities will have doubled compared to 50 years ago.
 We’re talking about a paradigm change here.

-Fortunately, some city halls are moving forward in their desire to change, introducing fresh and interesting sustainable development initiatives that could well suit other places in the world, making the lives of residents more comfortable and sustainable.
-Let’s look at some:
+Fortunately, some city halls are moving forward in their desire to change, introducing fresh and interesting sustainable movility and development that could well suit other places in the world, making the lives of residents more comfortable and sustainable.
+Let’s look at some.

 20 minutes from everything

 One of the biggest environmental problems for cities is the need to drive just about everywhere.
 This is especially the case in new suburbs lacking basic services that people need to be constantly accessing.
 To address this, the city of Portland in the US has invented the concept of 20-minute neighborhoods where residents can satisfy most of their daily needs within walking or cycling distance.

 The Portland initiative forms part of its Climate Action Plan and aims, by 2030, that 90% of inhabitants will be doing all their errands on foot or by bicycle, transforming the city into a healthier, more sustainable place to live - and saving 850 million dollars a year in the bargain.